-Melissa Klauder Freilich is an accomplished musician and teacher.
-A native of Ambler, Pennsylvania, Ms. Freilich began her flute studies with at age ten.
+Melissa Freilich is an accomplished musician and teacher.
+A native of Ambler, Pennsylvania, Mrs. Freilich began her flute studies with at age ten.
 She has been a soloist with the Ambler Symphony, the North Penn Symphony, and Young Peoples’ Philharmonic, and has given recitals in the Philadelphia, Cleveland, and Ann Arbor areas.
 Melissa is the winner of the 1999 Montgomery County Concert Band Scholarship, the 2003 Mildred Tuttle Scholarship, and the 2004 Nelson Hauenstein Memorial Scholarship.

 Melissa holds a Bachelor of Music degree from The Cleveland Institute of Music and a Master of Music degree from the University of Michigan School of Music, where she studied flute performance.
 Melissa’s primary teachers include Veronica Mascaro, Amy Porter, and Joshua Smith.
 She has performed under several prestegious conductors including Leonard Slatkin and Franz Welser-Möst.
 Mrs. Freilich can be heard on the 2005 Grammy Award winning recording of William Bolcolm’s Songs of Innocence and Experience.